thiagomarzagao/thiagomarzagao.github.io/_posts/2016-11-23-the-tyranny-of-it-departments.md

 That app needs to be hosted somewhere, so the first step is choosing a platform.
 I briefly considered using my personal laptop for that, just so I didn't have to deal with commercial cloud providers.
 But I worry about exposing to the world my personal files, laptop camera, browser history, and the like.
 Also, I want 24/7 availability and sometimes I have to bring my laptop to the office.

-So I settled on [Google App Engine](https://appengine.google.com/).
+I settled on [Google App Engine](https://appengine.google.com/).
 I used it before (to host an [app](http://democracy-scores.org/) that lets people replicate my Ph.D. research) and I liked the experience.
 And, more importantly, it has a free tier.
 GAE has changed quite a bit since the last time I used it (early 2014), but it has an interactive tutorial that got me up to speed in a matter of minutes.

 You can choose a number of programming languages on GAE.
 I picked Python because that's what I'm fastest at.
 (In hindsight, perhaps I should've used this as a chance to learn some basic Go.)